A block Recycled GMRES method with investigations into aspects of solver performance: Introduction

-One solution strategy is ignore all these relationships and solve all these systems separately, i.e., for each coefficient matrix solve for each right-hand side one at a time.
-However, it is more efficient to take advantage of the underlying structure of all problems combined.
-Block Krylov subspace iterative methods \cite{OLeary1980,Vital1990} have been proposed to solve systems with many right-hand sides, and such methods have also been proposed to accelerate convergence even when there is is only one right-hand side; see, e.g., \cite{CK.2010,OLeary1980,O-ParCG.1987,S.2014}.
-Subspace recycling techniques \cite{Parks.deSturler.GCRODR.2005} have been proposed to take advantage of relationships between sequences of coefficient matrices.
+At the core of many problems in the computational sciences is the need to solve large, sparse linear systems.
+It is often the case that one must solve a sequence of systems, and these systems are somehow related.
+Examples include: uncertainty quantification \cite{JC-recyc-uncer,JC-dd-recyc-uncer.2007}, Newton-like iterations from, e.g., a density functional theory computations \cite{Heroux2007}, topology optimization \cite{WSG.2007}, the modeling of crack propagation in materials~\cite{Parks.deSturler.GCRODR.2005}, and tomography \cite{Kilmer.deSturler.tomography.2006}.
+This challenge often includes solving for more than one right-hand side for each $i$.
+For each coefficient matrix, one could simply treat each right-hand side in sequence.
+However, it is often more efficient to take advantage of the underlying structure of all problems combined.
+Block Krylov subspace iterative methods \cite{OLeary1980,Vital1990} were proposed to solve systems with many right-hand sides, and such methods were proposed to accelerate convergence even when there is is only one right-hand side; see, e.g., \cite{CK.2010,OLeary1980,O-ParCG.1987,S.2014,Schaerer.Szyld.Torres.23}.
+Subspace recycling techniques \cite{Parks.deSturler.GCRODR.2005} were proposed to take advantage of relationships between sequences of coefficient matrices.
+It is therefore natural to combine these two strategies to take advantage of their individual benefits as well as any synergistic interactions that arise.

-In this paper, we explore the combination of these two techniques: Block Krylov and recycling.
-We justify the utility of the resulting method not just with steeper convergence curves but also with carefully constructed performance experiments.
-Specifically, we measure the runtimes and cache efficiency of key computational kernels to demonstrate the utility of such block methods.
+This paper is the journal version of a technical report published in 2016 \cite{ParksSoodhalterSzyld:2016:1}, which was derived from work in the PhD thesis \cite{S.2012-thesis}.
+We have polished and slightly updated the content, and added some numerical experiments.
+We describe the original development of the combination these two techniques (block Krylov subspace methods and recycling), which led to implementations in \trilinos \cite{PS.GCRODR-Code.2011} in 2011 and an accompanying \matlab implementation \cite{GCRODR-matlab-code.2016}.
+We justify the utility of the resulting method not just with steeper convergence curves but also with performance experiments.
+Specifically, we measure the run-times and cache efficiency of key computational kernels to demonstrate the utility of such block methods.
+We mention that the recent paper \cite{Thomas.Baker.Gaudreault.SISC.25} complements our work.
+While we concentrate on the implementation of a block version of GCRO-DR, on reducing data movement, and on using cache more efficienly, the authors of \cite{Thomas.Baker.Gaudreault.SISC.25} concentrate on the block orthogonalization step.